vmware/container-service-extension/docs/CSE_ADMIN.md

 #    mem: 1024

 # Filling out this key for regular CSE set up is optional and should be left
 # as is.
-Only for CSE set up enabled for PKS container provider, this value
+Only for CSE setup enabled for Enterprise PKS container provider, this
-# needs to point to a valid PKS config file name.
+# value needs to point to a valid Enterprise PKS config file name.

 pks_config: null

-# [OPTIONAL] PKS CONFIGS
-# These configs are required only for customers with PKS enabled CSE.
-# Regular CSE users, with no PKS container provider in their system, do not
-# need these configs to be filled out in a separate yaml file.
 ```

 The config file has 5 mandatory sections (`amqp`, `vcd`, `vcs`, `service`,